🍃 Taroko Gorge Day Trip: My Honest Review & Tips

 The Uniqueness Score is based on how rare and memorable an experience is.

-• The Liwu River, which runs through the gorge, has a striking, unforgettable turquoise color.
+• It’s also one of the few gorges in the world with a shrine.
+The Liwu River, which runs through the gorge, also has a striking, unforgettable turquoise color.

 A blue river running through an area with lush green trees and grey rocks.